 • Extra plan cost: $40/month

 • Net result: You save $60/month on Grow.
-At this point, staying on Basic is costing you money.
+Staying on Basic is costing you money.

 Best times to make the switch: